netascode/nexus-pcv/README.md

 The tool can easily be integrated with CI/CD workflows.
 Arguments can either be provided via command line or environment variables.
 The tool will exit with a non-zero exit code in case of an error or non-suppressed events being discovered during the pre-change analysis.
 The `--output-summary` and `--output-url` arguments can be used to write a summary and/or a link (URL) to a file, which can then be embedded into notifications (e.g., Webex).

-## *Nexus as Code* Integration
+## *Network as Code* Integration

-*Nexus as Code* allows users to instantiate network fabrics in minutes using an easy to use, opinionated data model.
-More information about *Nexus as Code* can be found [here](https://cisco.com/go/nexusascode).
+*Network as Code* for ACI allows users to instantiate network fabrics in minutes using an easy to use, opinionated data model.
+More information about *Network as Code* can be found [here](https://netascode.cisco.com).
 A planned change can be validated before applying it to a production environment by running a `terraform plan` operation first and then providing the output to `nexus-pcv` to trigger a pre-change validation.

 ```
 export PCV_HOSTNAME_IP=10.1.1.1